 You can move from chapter to chapter by clicking on the titles below and the links at the end of the chapters.

-The City Board’s Concern Section has 13 members, and each member has a personal vice member.
-The City Council chooses the members of the City Board’s Concern Section for two years at a time.
+The Group Division has nine members, each with a personal vice member.
+The City Council elects the members of the Group Division for two years at a time.